nortelabs/mednotegen/README.md

 count: 10                    # Number of reports to generate
 output_dir: output_dir       # Output directory for PDFs
 use_llm: false               # Use LLM for report generation
+synthea_csv_dir: /path/to/synthea/output/csv   # <--- NEW: Path to Synthea-generated CSV files
 seed: 1234                   # Random seed for reproducibility
 reference_date: "20250628"   # Reference date for data generation (YYYYMMDD)
 clinician_seed: 5678         # Optional: separate seed for clinician assignment